 Spay/Neuter Services

 The first step to saving kittens is saving their parents!
-Our Community Cats program performs TNR in target communities, and our Veterinary Wellness Center offers spay/neuter to cats of all stripes.
-Learn more about community cats and TNR here, or book an appointment at the VWC here.
+Our Community Cats program performs Trap-Neuter-Return (TNR) in our target communities, and our Veterinary Wellness Center (VWC) offers spay/neuter services to cats of all stripes.
+Learn more about community cats and TNR, or book an appointment at the VWC.

 Spotted a Kitten?

-Watch this video from Best Friends on what to do if you’ve found a kitten outside.
+Watch this video from Best Friends to learn what to do if you find a kitten outside.

 Foster Care

 Once kittens arrive in a shelter, they’ve got some growing up to do before they’re ready for adoption!
 We only have so much space and so many staff members, though.
 More than ever, we rely on foster homes to help us bottle feed neonate kittens.
-Interested?
-Learn more!
+Learn more about our foster program.